wxt-dev/wxt/docs/guide/essentials/es-modules.md

 ## Background <Badge type="warning" text="≥0.16.0" />

-In your background script, set `type: "module"`:
+By default, your background will be bundled into a single file as IIFE.
+You can change this by setting `type: "module"` in your background entrypoint:

 ```ts
 export default defineBackground({